 1. Confirm that your pet is welcome.

 Bringing your pet along as a surprise for your host is never a good idea.
-Friends and relatives might not be comfortable having your pet in their home.
-Confirm in advance that your pet is welcome, and discuss any restricted areas or rules for your stay.
+It’s possible that your friends and relatives might not be comfortable having your pet in their home, or could be allergic to your furry travel companion.
+So, confirm in advance that your pet is welcome to join you.
+And discuss any restricted areas and pet-related rules for your stay.